 Why do you need a fireplace grate or andirons?

-10 tips for choosing fireplace grates and andirons
+10 tips for choosing wood fireplace grates and andirons

 3 | Choose the width of the fireplace grate in relation to the width of the fire and of the fireplace

-Read also: What size of fireplace grate do I need?
+Read also: What size of wood fireplace grate do I need?

 5 | Decide if a fireplace grate is necessary when heating with logs

-Traditionally, logs were placed on the andirons, and you didn't need a fireplace grate on the andirons or a fireplace grate as such.
+Traditionally, logs were placed on the andirons, and you didn't need an andiron grate on the andirons or a fireplace grate as such.
 In this way, the logs received sufficient ventilation.
-Choosing andirons with a higher elevation at the front is essential to ensure that the logs do not roll out of the fireplace.
+Choosing andirons with a higher elevation at the front is essential to ensure that the logs do not roll out of the wood burning fireplace.
 For the same purpose, the bars of many French andirons slope downward.

 6 | You don't need an ashpan; get used to a layer of ash